 Amenities: Washrooms, food and entertainment

-Pets Pets are not permitted inside The Gardens during our Christmas season check the website for dates.
+Pets are permitted inside the gardens except during the Christmas season check the website for dates.

 At all other times of the year, pets are welcome to visit, provided they are kept on a leash.
 You are expected to clean up after your pet.

 Walking up to the edge, you can feel your breath being taken away by this gorgeous sunken garden.
 This large depression was once just a barren limestone quarry but one woman’s vision changed everything.
-Today it includes the Ross Fountain, 151 flower beds and 65 thousand bulbs planted every spring!
+As you look over the garden you you will quickly recognize it from the countless photos that have been taken from this very spot.

-The Rose Garden is a beautiful place, filled with flowers that bloom in the summer and early autumn.
-It has 2,500 plants, as well as 30 rose arches to create an atmosphere of pure romance.
+The Rose Garden is beautiful, filled with flowers that bloom in the summer to early autumn.
+The Butchart Rose Garden is the largest on the Island with 280 varieties of roses, 2,500 plants, as well as 30 rose arches filled with vibrant colours and heavenly scents to create an atmosphere of pure romance.

-As the path winds down along a small water feature that invites you to step inside one of North America’s premier Japanese Gardens.
-Here maple and beech trees rustle in late spring while Himalayan Blue Poppies blossom around a sprawling acre with 74 Japanese maples flowing streams stepping stones paths all within sight.
+The path winds down along a small water feature that invites you to step inside one of North America’s premier Japanese Gardens.
+Here maple and beech trees rustle in late spring while Himalayan Blue Poppies blossom around a sprawling acre with 74 Japanese maples, flowing streams with stepping stones paths that lead to hidden gardens and traditional Japanese water features.
+After completing your tour of the Japanese Garden, you will walk around the Star Pond and proceed to the final garden, which is the Italian Garden.

-18 flower beds with 22,000 spring bulbs and biennials.
-Originally the Butchart family tennis court this flower-studded pond is a relaxing place to enjoy your authentic gelato available at the Gelateria during the summer months.
+The Italian Garden can be found on the original residential lawn, which used to be the location of the tennis courts.
+This flower-studded courtyard has a traditional cross pond and 8 flower beds with 22,000 spring bulbs and biennials.
+It’s a relaxing place to enjoy your authentic gelato available at the Gelateria during the summer months.

-Entertainment – Every night through July and August, you can take in a live performance from our outdoor stage on the Concert Lawn.
-Nestled amidst lush trees, the stage is the heart of The Gardens in July and August, playing host to a variety of performers, from talented bands to ballet and more.
+Entertainment – Wednesday through Saturday night July and August, you can take in a live performance from our outdoor stage on the Concert Lawn.
+Nestled amidst lush trees, the stage is the heart of The Gardens, playing host to a variety of performers, from talented bands to ballet and more.
+For up-to-date information visit Butchart Gardens Summer at a Glance

-Colourful lights, carollers, ice skating and festive fare—Christmas is a cheerful time of year at The Gardens.
+Colourful lights, carollers and festive fare—Christmas is a cheerful time of year at The Gardens.
 Experience the Magic of Christmas.
-Bundle up and stroll through the Twelve Days of Christmas display, sing along to the sounds of the season with Traditional Carollers or listen to the Festive Brass, then stop in at the Coffee Shop to warm up with a hot chocolate and gingerbread by the fire.
+Bundle up and stroll through the Twelve Days of Christmas display, sing along to the sounds of the season with Traditional Carollers or listen to the Festive Brass, then stop in at the Coffee Shop to warm up with a hot chocolate and gingerbread by the fire, there’s nothing like it on Vancouver Island during the Christmas Season.

 You may think of The Gardens as a spring or summer affair, but with Vancouver Island\’s temperate climate, The Gardens has something to offer year-round.
 Enjoy the solitude winter brings, and take in the subtle beauty of our shrubs, trees and flowers, from delicate snowdrops to lush hellebore.

-The gardens are in bloom and the air is filled with their heady scent.
-The season of new life, spring at The Gardens offers thousands of flowering bulbs, shrubs and trees bursting forth.
-Be surrounded by blooms from all corners of the world as you journey through this enchanting place that feels like it belongs to another realm entirely but has been waiting for.
+The gardens are in bloom, and the air is filled with their heady scent.
+The season of new life, spring at The Butchart Gardens welcomes over 300,000 flowering bulbs.
+Be surrounded by blooms from all corners spring flowers, shrubs and trees.
+Spring favourites include rhododendron, tulips, daffodil, magnolia, ornamental cherry and peonies.

 The vibrant colours and meticulous design will leave you speechless, no matter your age or interests!
-Open all year round this well-run tourist stop is the Disney for anyone who enjoys the outdoors fresh air and of course flowers.
+Open all year round, this well-run popular stop is the Disney for anyone who enjoys the outdoors, fresh air and of course flowers.
+Butchart Gardens in Victoria BC is a must-visit destination.
+Whether you are looking for a romantic getaway, an afternoon with the family or a little time to yourself – Butchart Gardens has something for everyone!
+Put it on your travel list and don’t forget to take lots of pictures!

 With a former limestone quarry for her backyard, Jennie Butchart envisioned landscaping a sunken garden in its place, transforming the property for her family—and visitors—for generations to come.